-Maurizio Ascari is a senior lecturer and researcher in English Literature at Bologna University.
+Maurizio Ascari teaches English Literature at Bologna University.
 He has had many articles and books on English-language writers published, including Henry James and Katherine Mansfield, and his book, A Counter-History of Crime Fiction was short-listed in the ‘Best Critical/Biographical’ category for the Mystery Writers of America’s Edgar Awards.

 Faded Letters is his first creative work.

 See his article about the genesis of the work in the European Journal of Life Writing at:

 1944, Northern Italy.
 Antonio’s life is shattered when he is deported to Germany as a forced labourer.
 Thereafter, his joys consist of small things: being able to breathe, to feel the plaster of a wall with his fingers, and the hope that perhaps, one day, he will return to his world.
 The book, partly in the form of letters and postcards, reconstructs that former world and is itself an act of commemoration…

 La Pagina Cancellata racconta l’esperienza di Antonio Ascari, deportato in Germania come lavoratore coatto nel 1944.
 Attraverso la scrittura creativa, questo libro dà voce a documenti e memorie, colmandone i vuoti con l’immaginazione e perseguendo una verità in primo luogo affettiva, un rituale di commemorazione che abbraccia insieme ad Antonio la sua intera famiglia.